paulhoux/Cinder-FFmpeg/README.md

 This block is meant to be used with version 0.8.5 of Cinder.
 See for more information on how to obtain this version: http://libcinder.org/download/

 Cinder's tool for setting up empty projects, TinderBox, has been revamped and now supports a neat system for the management of plug-ins called Cinder Blocks.
-This Video block supports this new feature.
+This FFmpeg block supports this new feature.
 To add this block to your copy of Cinder, so it will be detected automatically by TinderBox:
 * Open a command window (or Terminal)
 * Switch to the disk containing the Cinder root folder, e.g.: ```d:```
 * Browse to the Cinder root folder: ```cd path\to\cinder_master```